-D.2.4.2 Aggregate excess-of-loss reinsurance
+D.2.4.2.
+Aggregate excess-of-loss reinsurance

-We have two XoL treaties in place, covering extreme losses in Italy.
-The first treaty covers business written in 2010 and prior years.
-The second treaty covers business written from 2011-2014.
-In both cases, cover was initially placed to cover losses between the 80th and 99.5th percentiles.
-Since that time, the business has matured sufficiently for there to be no recoverables in our TPs for either treaty.
+We have one XoL treaty in place, covering extreme losses in Italy.
+The treaty covers business written from 2011-2017.
+Cover was initially placed to cover losses between the 80th and 99.5th percentiles.
+Since that time, the business has matured sufficiently for there to be no recoverables in our TPs for this treaty.

-D.2.5 Material changes in assumptions for TPs
+D.2.5.
+Material changes in assumptions for TPs